deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_19_0.png "🔼 Figure 29: Impact of MathNeuro scale factor on GSM8K performance for Llama 3.2 1B.")

-> 🔼 The chart displays the effect of different scaling factors applied to math-specific parameters identified by MathNeuro on the GSM8K CoT accuracy for Llama 3.2 1B model.
+> 🔼 The chart displays the impact of scaling the weights of math-specific parameters identified by MathNeuro on the GSM8K performance of Llama 3.2 1B model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 29: Impact of MathNeuro scale factor on GSM8K performance for Llama 3.2 1B.